 When creating passwords, I use mnemonics with a twist.
 According to Webster, a mnemonic is something that assists or is intended to assist memory.
 So here’s a quick breakdown of how I choose my passwords.
-When I get to a website for which I need a good password, I do the following:
+When I get to a website for which I need a good password, I ask myself these 5 questions:

 When I create a password, I usually insert a few numbers just to add to the randomness.
 Here’s a list of some common replacements for letters that can be solved with numbers and add a significant amount of complexity to your passwords.

 B = 3 or 8

 Some people have other substitutions that they prefer to use, or they may only switch out certain letters every time.
 Even just adding a particular set of numbers at the end of a password will make it harder to crack, without making it more difficult for you personally to remember.

 If I wanted to create an account on Amazon.com, I might follow this process: